JinMuGo/cpp_modules/README.md

 # cpp_modules

 The goal of these modules is to introduce you to

 **Object-Oriented Programming.**

 ## module_00

-Namespaces, classes, member functions, stdio streams, initialization lists, static, const, and some other basic stuff
+Namespaces, classes, member functions, stdio streams,initialization lists, static, const, and some other basic stuff

 ## module_01

+Memory allocation, pointers to members, references, switch statement